 #6 Irish House of Parliament

 Directly opposite the main entrance to Trinity College is the former Irish House of Parliament, and today houses the Bank of Ireland.
-The building is both architecturally and historically significant, which is why it is an important stop on walks around Dublin.

-Built in the mid-1700s, the Irish House of Parliament was the first ever specifically designed parliament structure, in that it featured an interior with a dual chamber – one for the House of Lords and one for the House of Commons.
-It’s a design that is still used today in bicameral government buildings around the world.
+Built in the mid-1700s, it was the first ever specifically designed parliament structure, in that it featured an interior with a dual chamber.
+One for the House of Lords and one for the House of Commons.

-Map Directions from Parliament Building to O’Connell Street.
+Directions from Parliament Building to O’Connell Street.

 #7 O’Connell Street and The Spire

 Continue your Free Dublin Walking Tour by making your way north to the O’ Connell Street Bridge.
-Standing on the bridge, look up the stretch of O’Connell Street as it leads north from the River Liffey.
-The street has been the site of massive protests, the annual St. Patrick’s Day parades, shellings during the 1916 Easter Rising and a bombing of the Nelson Pillar in 1966.
+Standing on the bridge, look up the stretch of O’Connell Street that leads north from the River Liffey.

-Further along the street are many other statues featuring some of Ireland’s most celebrated figures – as well as the Spire of Dublin.
 Officially called Monument of Light, the Spire was built on the site of Nelson’s Pillar and reaches a height of 390 feet.
 The needle-like monument stands as a symbol of Dublin.

-Map Directions from O’Connell Bridge to Ha’Penny Bridge.
+Directions from O’Connell Bridge to Ha’Penny Bridge.

 #8 River Liffey and the Ha’Penny Bridge

-Several bridges span the river, including three that are designated pedestrian-only, which makes for nice walks in Dublin.
 The most popular footbridge is the Liffey Bridge, which dates to 1816 and is better known as the Ha’ Penny Bridge for the 1/2 pence toll once required to cross it.

-Map Directions from River Liffey to Temple Bar District.
+Directions from River Liffey to Temple Bar District.

-#9 The Dublin Temple Bar District
+#9 Dublin Temple Bar District

-The Temple Bar District is one of the best places in Dublin for a Pub Crawl (like this one!).
-Several of the bars have a line-up of live music starting mid-day and going late into the night.
-Our favorite pubs in the district are The Temple Bar and The Quays.
+Naturally, this is the prime place in Dublin for a Pub Crawl (like this one).
+Several of the bars have live music starting mid-day and going late into the night.

-Map Directions from Temple Bar to Dame Street and the Olympia Theater.
+Directions from Temple Bar to Dame Street and the Olympia Theater.

 #10 Dame Street Dublin and The Olympia Theater

-Map Directions from Olympia Theater to Dublin City Hall.
+Directions from Olympia Theater to Dublin City Hall.

 #11 Dublin City Hall

 Built as the Royal Exchange in the mid-1800s, the building was transferred to the city government and renamed Dublin City Hall in 1850.
-The building is still used by the Dublin City Council today.

-It is free to visit Dublin City Hall.
-Step inside the rotunda, where giant columns support the domed ceiling.
-The murals on the walls of the rotunda tell the story of Dublin’s history, which the tiled floor mosaic depicts the city’s Coat of Arms.
+The murals on the walls tell the story of Dublin’s history, while the tiled floor mosaic depicts the city’s Coat of Arms.

-Map Directions from Dublin City Hall to the Dublin Castle.
+Directions from Dublin City Hall to the Dublin Castle.

 #12 Dublin Castle

-Map Directions from Dublin Castle to Christ Church Cathedral.
+Directions from Dublin Castle to Christ Church Cathedral.

 #13 Christ Church Cathedral of Dublin

-Map Directions from Christ Church Cathedral to John’s Lane Church.
+Directions from Christ Church Cathedral to John’s Lane Church.

 #14 John’s Lane Church

-Map Directions from John’s Lane Church to The Brazen Head Pub.
+Directions from John’s Lane Church to The Brazen Head Pub.

 #15 The Brazen Head

 The traditional Brazen Head pub is a perfect place to stop for a pint at the end of a Dublin Self-Guided Walking Tour.
-For more information, read our article about The Brazen Head and be sure to also check out our Guide to Dublin’s Best Pubs!

-Interactive City Center Map: Dublin, Ireland
+Interactive City Center Map of Dublin, Ireland

 More Tours and Guided Walks in Dublin